Nicolas-loop/tutorial-rascal-meta-programing-language/README.md

 En caso de tener alguna duda adicional, por favor recurrir a la [documentación oficial](https://www.rascal-mpl.org/) / In case of you have another question, please see the [oficial documentation](https://www.rascal-mpl.org/)

+Si deseas añadir algo al repositorio o consideras que algo de lo cual se encuentra acá no es correcta o no es lo suficienteme explicativo, por favor dirigete a la sección de discuisiones y crea una nueva entreada / If you want to add something or you considere that a resour on this repository is wrong or not explaning, please go to discussions and create a new post

 Para las entregas y bifurcaciones de este repositorio relacionado con el curso elementos esenciales de lenguajes de programación, es recomendable que rellenen el siguiente formato:

 ISIS2111-Sección[#]